Judicial independence and accountability

 Complaints can also be made against the conduct of District Court Judges.
 These complaints are reviewed by the Judicial Conduct Commissioner, who is not a member of the Judiciary.
-For further information about the judicial complaints process, please visit the website of the Office of Judicial Conduct Commissioner.
+For further information about the judicial complaints process, please visit their website:

 It is sometimes said that judicial independence and judicial accountability are in conflict with one another.
 Ultimately, however, they both serve the same purpose: to provide confidence to the public that every person in the District Court receives a fair hearing.